splunk/public-o11y-docs/infrastructure/metrics-pipeline/use-metrics-pipeline.rst

 Follow these steps to create rules for a metric.

 #.
-From the landing page of Splunk Observability Cloud, go to :strong:`Settings > Metrics pipeline management`.
+From the landing page of Splunk Observability Cloud, go to :strong:`Settings > Metrics Pipeline Management`.
 #.
 Select :guilabel:`Create new rules`.
 #.
 In the search bar, enter the name of the metric for which you want to create rules.
 #.
 Select :guilabel:`OK`.